Double descent: When do neural quantum states generalize?: Expressiveness of the NQS

 While the main text focuses on generalization and trainability, here we examine the expressivity of our NQS as a function of the number of parameters.
 First, we train the NQS by minimizing the loss function evaluated on the complete set of spin configurations, without a partitioned test set.
 This optimization is carried out using the same details described in the previous section titled ``Details of the optimization''.
 In particular, gradients are computed in batches of size $2^6$ and parameters are updated according to those gradients using the Adam optimizer~\cite{kingma_adam_2017}.
 As shown in \cref{fig:FE} (grey lines), for intermediate and large network widths, the learned wavefunction is a better approximation of the true ground state, as measured by infidelity, despite a slightly higher training loss compared to the setup in Fig. 1 (b)-(c) in the main text (colored lines).
 We attribute this increase in training loss to the larger number of training configurations, as the loss is computed as a sum over the spin configurations, not an average.
 Importantly, the quality of the approximation does not exhibit any double descent behavior, indicating that the peaks in the test loss in the main text come from factors other than the expressivity of the ansatz.

 We also train our NQS by minimizing the infidelity with respect to the target wavefunction.
 In this case, we optimize the parameters of the neural network with natural gradient descent, following the procedure outlined in Ref.~\cite{dash2025efficiency-013}.
 The infidelities achieved using this optimization strategy are shown in \cref{fig:FE}(b) (dotted line).
 For network sizes where it is possible, this optimization scheme leads to the lowest infidelities, which improve quickly with the network size.
-However, for networks with $N_\mathrm{params}>2^N$, the construction and inversion of the QGT becomes a memory bottleneck.
+However, for networks with $N_\mathrm{params}>2^N$, the construction and inversion of the quantum geometric tensor (QGT), a central step of natural gradient descent, becomes a memory bottleneck.
 Note that we do not batch our training configurations for this type of optimization, since it is imperative to normalize the neural network amplitudes when computing the infidelity and the QGT.
 We use a constant learning rate of $\lambda = 0.01$ and we apply a diagonal shift to the QGT, which stabilizes the inversion.
 We exponentially decay this diagonal shift from an initial value of $\delta_0 = 0.01$ using a decay rate of 0.99 and 100 transition steps.